Jon Dahl Tomasson: Blackburn Rovers

+Sweden

+On 26 February 2024, Tomasson was named as the new head coach of Sweden national team, replacing Janne Andersson.
+This resulted in Tomasson becoming the first non-Swede to coach the national team since the creation of this role.

+On 14 October 2025, Tomasson was dismissed as head coach following a 1–0 loss to Kosovo in the 2026 World Cup qualifiers.
+The Swedish Football Association cited unsatisfactory results, with Sweden having collected only one point from their first four qualifying matches.

 Personal life

 Tomasson has two sons, Luca (born in 2008) and Liam (born in 2012), with his Danish wife Line Dahl Kongeskov Tomasson.
+He lives with his family in the Netherlands.

 Tomasson is of Danish, Finnish and Icelandic heritage.

 Style of play

 Tomasson was known for his positional strength and fine finishing as a forward, despite his lack of notable pace or physicality.
 He also drew praise from pundits and managers for his discipline in training, and for his work-rate and movement off the ball, as well as his ability to create space for his teammates with his runs.
 A versatile player, he was capable of playing both as a striker and as a second striker.